Australia

 Maria Island National Park

 Get your dose of history, wildlife and natural beauty all rolled into one at Maria Island National Park.
 Now that’s what we call bang for your buck.
-Accessible only by ferry, Maria Island lies just off Tasmania’s East Coast and is home to Australia’s most preserved convict station.
-History buffs, unite.
-The island boasts a wealth of natural spectacles, including the Painted Cliffs, which showcase the power of nature in their weathered contours and beautifully patterned sandstone facade.
-The island is a bird watcher’s paradise, with its spectacular cliffs providing a perfect vantage point for watching birds swoop and dive beneath the waves.
+Accessible only by ferry, Maria Island lies just off Tasmania’s East Coast and is home to Australia’s most preserved convict station—history buffs you're in for a treat.
+Explore the island's wealth of natural spectacles, like the Painted Cliffs, which showcase the power of nature in their weathered contours and beautifully patterned sandstone facade.
+Budding bird watchers will be stoked with too, with spectacular cliffs providing a perfect vantage point for watching birds swoop and dive beneath the waves.
 Maria Island is a truly special place where rich human history, towering cliff tops and abundant wildlife come together to create a tranquil sanctuary, just beckoning you to explore—and keep coming back.

 Ben Lomond National Park